AnushaDasari-DS/Data-Mining/README.md

 The main objective of this project is do EDA and build model that could predict the outcomes without overfiiting or underfitting.
 Proposed Methodology: Firstly, I intend to start with exploring and analysing the data and then build model that could accurately predict the outcomes.
 Finally, I intend to deploy the model using ONNX.

 This is a brief overview of my project.
-Please refer file 'Data Mining - Final Project - Anusha Dasari.html' for detailed documentation.
+Please refer file 'Data Mining - Final Project - Anusha Dasari.ipynb' for detailed documentation.